 With more stock arriving and a growing set of classic boards, the collection gradually found itself being showcased from the rafters, constantly being added to by local surfers wanting to show theirs off too.
 The Totara Street spot became the local ‘Surf Museum’, a retired feature of the store since it moved a few blocks up the same road, but an attraction we still have enquiries about to this day.

 A few years down the line, Dusty felt it was time to take more of a back-seat in the business – and passed his share on to his son Scott, who had just moved back to NZ after working overseas.
-Both Mount Surf Shops and the newly opened Rip Curl at the Mount continued to thrive until both partners felt it was time for new adventures, and who better to pass the store onto than their employees and long-time customers, Matt (Timmy) Saunders and Lauren Pedersen.
-The pair have many years of sales experience and thrive off the hustle, Timmy with an economics major under his belt and Lauren with the majority of a business degree, so both were well prepared for taking on the business.
+Both Mount Surf Shops and the newly opened Rip Curl at the Mount continued to thrive until both partners felt it was time for new adventures, and who better to pass the store onto than their current and ex-employees, Matt (Timmy) Saunders and Lauren Pedersen.

-Timmy and Lauren continue to run Mount Surf Shop and six Rip Curl stores, alongside their trusty mascot Cooper.
+Timmy and Lauren continue to run Mount Surf Shop and their Mt Rip Curl store, alongside their trusty mascot Cooper.